How to Recognize Women's Equality Day

 Talk to the men and boys in your life about WHY women's equality is important for everyone in society--not just women.
 Share some of the resources and tools you find here with all of your allies--your male colleagues, your sons and nephews, your spouse/partner, your brother and anyone who cares about you.
 In fact, the women's rights movement was supported by men - the 'suffragents' - from the beginning.
 You can learn more about their involvement here thanks to Timeline.
 But the key point is that those allies were nearly always involved and engaged because they had a daughter, spouse, sister or lover who was an ardent supporter of the cause.

 4. Support non-profits that promote equality and women's economic empowerment.
-At Wet Cement, we support Working for Women--donating 1% of our profits and 1%+ of our time to help their mission to provide women with the skills and support they need and improve the capacity of non-profits to serve more women.
-As a 'side benefit,' they help businesses that support this mission attract and retain loyal employees and customers resulting in better business performance.
+At Wet Cement, we support Working for Women--donating a portion of our profits and time to support their work to provide women with the skills and support they need to overcome abuse, homelessness, joblessness and more.

 Please let us know how you choose to celebrate Women’s Equality Day this year!
 Share a pic or story on Wet Cement’s Facebook or LinkedIn pages or e-mail us at info@wet-cement.com.